This Boujad Pouffe is made from a recycled rug which gives it a wonderful second life as a pouffe.

 A burgundy coloured rug with a subtle geometric pattern turned into a square pouffe.

 All of our pouffes come unstuffed, they can be filled through the zip opening with a range of materials, from polystyrene balls, plastic bags, old clothing & fabrics.
 It is an eco-friendly way to use up recyclable materials from around your home.

 For a soft and light beanbag-style finish use polystyrene balls, foam chips, newspapers, or plastic bags.
 For a firm finish use heavier materials like cotton, felt, or wool fibers; old bedding and towels work well.
 Alternatively, a local furniture upholsterer should also be able to sell you some suitable stuffing.

 The Boujad (sometimes written ‘Boujaad’) area of Morocco is a wide area of the Central Plains;

 Rugs that are made by Berber tribes in this region are either flat-woven (kilim) or have a pile.

 These rugs are woven with a tighter knot than other styles of Berber Rug which means that less wool is used, but the geometric designs are clearer.

-The colors are usually warm red, pink, and orange from natural dyes made of flowers, berries, and henna.
+The colours are usually warm red, pink, and orange from natural dyes made of flowers, berries, and henna.

-Designs featuring in traditional Boujad Rugs are geometric shapes and lozenges surrounded by decorative borders, checked patterns, and large blocks of color.
+Designs featuring in traditional Boujad Rugs are geometric shapes and lozenges surrounded by decorative borders, checked patterns, and large blocks of colour.